mamenyaka/CUDA-Exor/README.md

 How to use
 ============

-Use on of the six demos, or create one of your own
+Use on of the demos, or create one of your own

 $ javac Encrypter.java
 $ java Encrypter 12345678 <in >out